certeu/morio/docs/docs/guides/contributors/docs/readme.md

   - __description__: The text used when displaying the terminology link
   - __default__: The front matter `title` value
 - `term`
-  - __description__: The term that will trigger rendering the terminology link when emphasized
+  - __description__: The term that will trigger rendering the terminology link when emphasised
   - __default__: The file's _lowercased_ basename with dashed replaced by spaces (`core-service` becomes `core service`)
   - __custom__: The front matter `term` value
 - `aliases`
-  - __description__: A list of additional terms that will trigger rendering the terminology link when emphasized.
+  - __description__: A list of additional terms that will trigger rendering the terminology link when emphasised.
   - __default__: none
   - __custom__: The front matter `aliases` value (an array of strings)